 Pneuma Solutions Blog

 Accessible information is gaining ground on the war against the PDF.
 In fact, presenting information only inaccessible PDFs is becoming illegal.
-But, will an accessible web design be too expensive?
-The answer will surprise you.
-Why are PDFs a problem for print disabled people in the first place?
-Governmental and corporate libraries across the globe hold billions of legacy PDF documents.
+But, will an accessible web design be too expensive of an overhaul?
+The answer might just surprise you.
+But why are PDFs a problem for print disabled people in the first place?
+It’s important to know, governmental and corporate libraries globally currently hold billions of legacy PDF documents.
 These documents contain valuable information, but are inaccessible to print disabled individuals.
-PDFs were designed as a print-centric format with accessibility retrofitted as an afterthought, if it's there at all.
+Why?
+Because PDFs were designed as a print-centric format with accessibility retrofitted as an afterthought, if it's there at all.
 The fonts, colors, and layout of a PDF document are usually unchangeable, making the document more difficult to read for people with limited vision.
 PDFs typically lack element information about their structure, which makes them difficult to navigate with a screen reader.
-This also leads to formatting characteristics that are below standard to achieve successful Braille conversion.
-Worse, too often PDFs are scanned from printed pages.
-These PDFs contain just images, either with absolutely no visible text to a screen reader, or with inaccurate text reconstructed through OCR in … [Read more...] about Accessible Information vs the PDF: Are you breaking the law?
+This also leads to formatting which is below standard to achieve successful Braille conversion.
+Even worse, too often PDFs are scanned from printed pages.
+These PDFs contain just images, either with absolutely no visible text to a screen reader, or … [Read more...] about Accessible Information vs the PDF: Are you breaking the law?